-There are a great many chamomile varieties, and the blooming season differs slightly for each, even though all in all they bloom from June to October.
+There are a great many chamomile varieties.
+The blooming season differs slightly for each, even though they bloom from June to October.

 Exposure for Chamomilla recutita

-All the chamomile varieties are inclined to full sun emplacements, even though oftentimes light shade is enough, especially if the weather is hot and dry.
+All the chamomile varieties are inclined to full sun emplacements.
+Oftentimes, however, light shade is enough, especially if the weather is hot and dry.

 - You can propagate your plant through crown division.

-Chamomile spontaneously self-seeds and you’ll learn that when planted in the ground, it tends to naturally spread out wherever space is available.
+Chamomile spontaneously self-seeds.
+You’ll learn that when planted in the ground, it tends to naturally spread out wherever space is available.